-Written by Jennifer Friberg, Cross Endowed Chair in SoTL and Professor of Communication Sciences & Disorders at Illinois State University (firstname.lastname@example.org)
+Written by Jennifer Friberg, Cross Endowed Chair in the Scholarship of Teaching and Learning, and Professor of Communication Sciences and Disorders at Illinois State University (firstname.lastname@example.org)

 Just the other day, I was trying to type the phrase “parallel universe” in an email to a friend and colleague.
 Instead, I typed “parallel university.”
 That seems really quite perfect to describe where we are now in higher education, doesn’t it?
 So many things are so very different, yet our ultimate goal is unchanged: to challenge our students as thinkers and learners and facilitate growth and change through that process.
 Thus, we are headed toward the same destination, but on an unfamiliar trajectory.
 Parallel universities…one we expected, one we did not.

 Back in March, when the world started changing so very quickly, I was invited by Nancy Chick (Director of Faculty Development at Rollins College) and Lee Skallerup Bessette (Learning Design Specialist at Georgetown University) to collaborate on a project that helped transform my thinking about Covid-19 and its impact on teaching and learning in higher education — then and now.
 Inspired by a need to make SoTL more public, we crafted a document titled “What the Research Tells Us about Higher Education’s Temporary Shift to Remote Teaching: What the Public Needs to Know from the SoTL Community,” which was shared and read widely.
 This work spoke to our faith in our colleagues engaged in pedagogical triage and our faith in SoTL to lead the way.
 Our main assertion in this document?
 Evidence exists that can lead us *now* to successfully support our students as learners and as human beings at a scary and stressful time.